-Since interns are employed by the hospital for their temporary twelve (12) months of employment, they are covered by and must comply with all policies of the hospital, including but not limited to grievances, anti-harassment, and performance expectations.
+Since interns are employed by the hospital for their temporary twelve (12) months of employment, they are covered by and must comply with all policies of the hospital.
+Additionally, internship specific policies are applicable.
 Interns can access these policies during the hospital's orientation process and in full through the Rogers Behavioral Health website.
-Interns can also refer to the Rogers Behavioral Health Corporate Compliance Handbook available to all employees through the Human Resources Department.
+Interns can also refer to the Rogers Behavioral Health Corporate Compliance Handbook available to all employees through the Human Resources Department and to the Internship Handbook provided at the start of the internship year.